MayGo/grails-scaffold-angular/README.md

 Plugin should generate all files with 2.* versions.
 But in 2.4.4 and later.
 There is problem with respond includes/excludes properties and custom CollectionRenderer.
 REST output just renders {empty:false} always.
 Bug https://jira.grails.org/browse/GRAILS-11892

+Plugin adds CollectionRenderer but it will be commented out.
+So app should run without errors.

 You can always remove custom CollectionRenderer from resources.groovy.
 And remove file src/groovy/defpackage/CustomJsonCollectionRenderer.groovy

 And remove file src/groovy/defpackage/CustomMarshallerRegistrar.groovy (or not needed domain config from that file).
 One marshaller in there is important (should define somewhere or edit frontend so datepicker expectations are met):